Understanding Hormonal Imbalance

 Manage Stress

 Both internal stressors (like blood sugar spikes) and external stressors (like your boss yelling at you) have a huge impact on your hormones (and, of course, your overall health and well-being).
 Incorporating stress management tactics like mindfulness, meditation, breath work or mindful movement (like yoga) into your life will train your brain and body to respond to stressors more effectively.
-Not only does this fare well for your sanity, it also means those pesky internal and external stressors are less likely to disrupt your hormone balance and cycle.
+Not only does this fare well for your mental health, it also means those pesky internal and external stressors are less likely to disrupt your hormone balance and cycle.
 Another powerful way to support a healthier stress response and endocrine system is by incorporating balancing adaptogens like maca powder (I add a teaspoon into my matcha tea with cacao powder every morning).
-More on that below!

 Be Good to Your Gut

 In addition to immune function, mood, digestion and skin, our gut bacteria also have a tremendous impact on our hormone balance.
 To support a balanced gut, and therefore, more effective hormone modulation and excretion, consider eating plenty of high-fiber fruits and vegetables (especially leafy greens and the cruciferous ones mentioned above), as well as taking a high-quality probiotic and/or eating probiotic and prebiotic foods daily.
 Fermented or pickled foods like kimchi, sauerkraut and kombucha are great probiotic sources.
 Sunchokes, artichokes or cooked then cooled rice are all good sources of resistant starch— a prebiotic that is food for the good bacteria in our gut.
 Bone broth or collagen peptides are also supportive of gut health and easy to incorporate into smoothies, soups or even (low-sugar) baked goods.
-Finally, Navitas Organics Essential Blends are not only incredibly tasty and easy to incorporate into your favorite smoothie or dessert recipes, but they also contain six billion CFUs of probiotics and four digestive enzymes that contribute to a healthy gut and maximize your body's use of the vitamins, minerals and proteins found in them.
+Finally, Navitas Organics Superfood+ Blends are not only incredibly tasty and easy to incorporate into your favorite smoothies or dessert recipes, but they also contain six billion CFUs of probiotics and four digestive enzymes that contribute to a healthy gut and maximize your body's use of the vitamins, minerals and proteins found in them.

 Empower Yourself with Knowledge